arqgrp-akashveerabomma/akash-terraform-azureDevOps-AKS/README.md

 Create another service connection to integrate your github.
 ![alt text](image-23.png)

 In the project go to Library and set your common variables:
-Create a variable group and set below variables backendAzureRmContainerName aks backendAzureRmKey
+Create a variable group and set below variables: backendAzureRmContainerName aks backendAzureRmKey